Mater8600/roclean/README.md

 Important considerations:

-    Currently, this tool does not search through individual user profiles.
     Due to precautions against rate limiting, the tool operates at a slower pace.
     It's essential to manually verify flagged users as the tool may not be accurate in all cases.